 In 1977, after Rodney’s second release, he was somehow allowed by his Los Angeles parole officer to travel to New York City.
 This happened despite the fact that he was a repeat offender and was also deemed to be a flight risk.
 And now, investigators believe that Rodney killed 23-year-old Ellen Jane Hover and buried her remains in the Rockefeller Estate grounds in Westchester County after a week of his arrival in the city.
 Ellen had disappeared on July 15, 1977, leaving behind nothing but a calendar note that stated she was meeting with “John Berger” that day.
 Her remains were recovered almost a year later, in 1978.

 During this time, Rodney somehow convinced hundreds of young people that he was a professional photographer, luring them to unknowingly become his victims.
 His “portfolio,” apparently his victim list, was found by the police in July 1979 in a Seattle storage locker following his initial arrest for the disappearance and murder of 12-year-old Robin Samsoe.
 The hundreds of photos it included, which have since been made public, were mostly sexually explicit.
 The police fear that some of the subjects may be Rodney’s other yet-to-be-identified victims.
-That’s because, a later testimony proved that he did, in fact, exploit his position.
+That’s because a later testimony proved that he did, in fact, exploit his position.

-Rodney Alcala’s Last Known Victims
+Rodney Alcala’s Last Known Victims Were All From California

 When the authorities were preparing for the case against Rodney regarding this matter in 2003, they discovered that his DNA samples matched the evidence left at the murder scenes of four other women in California.
 They were: Jill Barcomb, 18, found “rolled up like a ball” in a Los Angeles ravine in 1977; Georgia Wixted, 27, raped and bludgeoned to death (possibly with a hammer) in her Malibu apartment in 1977; Charlotte Lamb, 31, raped, beaten, strangled, and left in the laundry room of an El Segundo apartment complex in 1978; and Jill Parenteau, 21, killed in her own Burbank apartment in 1979.

 In 2016, Rodney was charged with his eighth murder, the 1977 Wyoming killing of 28-year-old Christine Thornton.
 However, the state’s prosecutors opted not to extradite him to Wyoming for a trial, although it is pertinent to note that the charges against him were not dropped until his 2021 passing.
 The authorities additionally believe that he was responsible for Pamela Lambson’s 1977 slaying in the San Francisco Bay Area.
-But as there is no concrete evidence that could tie him to the case, he was never charged for it.
+However, as there is no concrete evidence that could tie him to the case, he was never charged with it.
 Furthermore, Rodney was once named as a person of interest in the Washington unsolved murders of Antoinette Wittaker, 13, and Joyce Gaunt, 17, which transpired in July 1977 and February 1978, respectively.

 Read More: Where Is Tali Shapiro Now?